DevParapalli/JEE-Mains/README.md

 - `S` is the shift in 1 digit (M for Morning, E for evening.)
 - `LNG` is the language in 3 digits (ENG for english)

+FOR FEB ATTEMPT USE `2020-02-BE-BTECH-MASTER` as shift code.

 ## HOW-TOs

-0. Requirements: Python, run `python -m pip install -r requirements.txt`
 1. Download this repository using either the download option in GitHub or `git clone https://github.com/DevParapalli/JEE-Mains.git`
+2. You need to have Python3.7 or greater installed. run `python -m pip install -r requirements.txt` to get the requirements.
-2. Save the response sheet page as a webpage file.
+3. Save the response sheet page as a webpage file.
 Rename it to `response_sheet` and place it in the `response_sheet` folder.
-3. Make a copy of the `example_config` and rename it to `config`
+4. Make a copy of the `example_config` and rename it to `config`
-4. Edit the config to correctly add your shift code.
+5. Edit the `config` file to correctly add your shift code.
-5. Run the program using `python main.py`
+6. Run the program using `python main.py`

+- In case of errors or mistakes in the data, contact me over email using the address given above.

 ## TO-DO

 - This list is in no particular order.

-- [x] Main Program
+- [ ] BE/BTech and B.Arch/Planning seperation.
 - [ ] Answer Key Extraction/Importation
 - [ ] Website Monitor (JEE Mains Result Declaration etc.)
 - [x] Auto Downloader for Response Sheet(s).